Come for a workout. Stay for the “work-in”!

 The magic is simple: when we make space to breathe and move in the company of people we trust, we practice being more present and peaceful.
 If you yearn to feel more connected with yourself and others, I’d love to practice with you.

 Traditional Yoga for Modern Times

-With the blessings of my beloved teachers trained by the Jois family, including Richard Freeman & Mary Taylor, I humbly and joyfully teach Ashtanga Yoga.
+With the blessings of my teachers who were trained by the Jois family and Richard Freeman & Mary Taylor, I humbly and joyfully teach Ashtanga and other lineages of yoga.

 Three Ways to Practice Yoga with Me

 #1 Retreats & Workshops

 Travel to inspiring places, deepen your practice, and meet new people with yoga retreats and workshops.
 Book your travel, bring your mat, and leave the rest to me!